NickRimmer/insomnia-plugin-oa2-mate/README.md

 <img src="npm/content/how-to-2.jpg" alt="Step 3">

 ### Step 4
 Open your request, make sure there is no authentication configured and run it.
-Default headers will insert authorization one with value provided by plugin
+Default headers will be inserted include authorization one with value provided by plugin

 <img src="npm/content/how-to-3.jpg" alt="Step 5">